vmagelo/msdocs-django-three-azure-services/README.md

 Is there any harm on keeping `exclude_shared_token_cache_credential=True` when deploying?

-### Tip 8 - PostgreSQL
+### Tip 8 - PostgreSQL - firewalls

 We connect to PostgreSQL with DBNAME, DBHOST, and DBUSER passed as environment variables and used in [development.py](./azureproject/development.py) and [production.py](./azureproject/production.py) to set the [DATABASES variable expected by Django](https://docs.djangoproject.com/en/4.0/ref/settings/#std:setting-DATABASES).
 This is how we connect, but we must first be able to access the server.
 That's where networking and firewall rules come into play.

 Some ways to deal with networking:

-* To allow code in App Service to access PostgreSQL, we set the "Allow public access from any Azure service" networking setting, which works but is a bit loose in terms of security.
+* **THIS IS WE WILL SHOW in TUTORIAL*** To allow code in App Service to access PostgreSQL, we set the "Allow public access from any Azure service" networking setting, which works but is a bit loose in terms of security.
 It allows access to all Azure services.

 * Create a firewall rule to explicitly add all the outbound IPs of the Azure App Service.
 See [Create a firewall rule to explicitly allow outbound IPs](https://docs.microsoft.com/en-us/azure/mysql/howto-connect-webapp#solution-2---create-a-firewall-rule-to-explicitly-allow-outbound-ips).
 This is not a bad fallback to show or mention.

-* The article [Connect with Managed Identity to Azure Database for PostgreSQL](https://docs.microsoft.com/en-us/azure/postgresql/howto-connect-with-managed-identity) looks promising but there isn't a way to get a token from DefaultAzureCredential and pass it to DATABASES Django variable, that we can tell.

 * There is a new way to create a PostgreSQL in it's own VPN and deal with security that way.
 This isn't generally available at this time.

-### Tip 9 - Managed Identity with Azure PostgresSQL
+### Tip 9 - Managed Identity with Azure PostgreSQL

 It's tricky.
 Trickier than managed identity with storage.
 The goal is to avoid having to specify a password and let Azure take care of it.
 Think about the previous App Service / PostgreSQL tutorial where we set DBPASS as a configuration parameter for the App Service.
 We want to avoid that.